Ellis Island: State sovereignty dispute

 New Jersey contended that the artificial portions of the island were part of New Jersey, since they were outside New York's border.
 In 1956, after the closure of the U.S. immigration station two years prior, the Mayor of Jersey City Bernard J. Berry commandeered a U.S. Coast Guard cutter and led a contingent of New Jersey officials on an expedition to claim the island.

 Jurisdictional disputes reemerged in the 1980s with the renovation of Ellis Island, and then again in the 1990s with the proposed redevelopment of the south side.
 New Jersey sued in 1997.
 The lawsuit was escalated to the Supreme Court, which ruled in New Jersey v.
 New York.
 The border was redrawn using geographic information science data: It was decided that 22.80 acre of the land fill area are territory of New Jersey and that 4.68 acre, including the original island, are territory of New York.
 This caused some initial confusion, as some buildings straddled the interstate border.
 The ruling had no effect on the status of Liberty Island.

 Although the island remained under federal ownership after the lawsuit, New Jersey and New York agreed to share jurisdiction over the land itself.
 Neither state took any fiscal or physical responsibility for the maintenance, preservation, or improvement of any of the historic properties, and each state has jurisdiction over its respective land areas.
 Jersey City and New York City then gave separate tax lot numbers to their respective claims.
 (Note: The boundaries remain the same as today.
 The New York side of the island is assessed as Manhattan Block 1, Lot 201, while the portion of the island in New Jersey is assessed as Jersey City Block 21603, Lot 1.)

 Public access

 Two ferry slips are located on the northern side of the basin that bisects Ellis Island.
 No charge is made for entrance to the Statue of Liberty National Monument, but there is a cost for the ferry service.
-A concession was granted in 2007 to Statue Cruises to operate the transportation and ticketing facilities, replacing Circle Line, which had operated the service since 1953.
+A concession was granted in 2007 to Statue City Cruises to operate the transportation and ticketing facilities, replacing Circle Line, which had operated the service since 1953.
 The ferries travel from Liberty State Park in Jersey City and the Battery in Lower Manhattan.
-Save Ellis Isand offers guided public tours of the south side as part of the "Hard Hat Tour".
+Save Ellis Island offers guided public tours of the south side as part of the "Hard Hat Tour".